benpollarduk/BP.AdventureFramework/docs/docfx/docs/region.md

 region.UnlockDoorPair(Direction.East);
 ```

-Like all Examinable objects, Regions can be assigned custom commands:
+Like all Examinable objects, Regions can be assigned custom commands.

 ```csharp
 region.Commands =